Bin-Huang/prray/README.md

 ```

 There are [a lots of unit tests](https://github.com/Bin-Huang/prray/tree/master/test) for prray to test compatibility with normal array.

+## How it work?

+Class Prray inherits the original class Array and adds or overrides methods based on it.
+It works without any prototype pollution and global pollution.

 ## Distinguish between prray and normal array